On the 3-3-1 Landau pole: Effective approach

-The solution of the system above is then used to find the $\beta^\mathscr{H}$-function by demanding perturbative consistency from the RGE $\partial g_0 / \partial \ln \mu = 0$ as usual \cite{Weinberg:1996kr}.
-The final result of the running in the alternative scenario, in the non-symmetric regime below the heavy particles threshold, is finally obtained by numerically solving the coupled system of differential equations
+The solution of this system is then used to find the $\beta^\mathscr{H}$-function by demanding perturbative consistency from the RGE $\partial g_0 / \partial \ln \mu = 0$ as usual \cite{Weinberg:1996kr}.
+The running is finally obtained, in the non-symmetric regime below the heavy particles threshold $E_\mathrm{high}$, by numerically solving the coupled system of differential equations

-The exotic scalar degrees of freedom and their corresponding counterterms have not been included in the calculations above because, since they come in fully exotic triplets, their elimination can be correctly effected through modification of the $b$ above.
+An important remark is that the exotic scalars are not included in the calculation of the counterterms (see Fig.~\ref{fig:diagrams}).
+This is because they come in fully exotic triplets, and can be correctly eliminated from the theory through the subtraction of their contributions to $b_{g_X},b_{g_{3L}}$.
 The exception is the SM scalar doublet, which must be kept.
-To accomplish this, we consider it to be the one projected by the $\rho$-triplet, $\rho^{(2)}$ of Eq.~(\ref{eq:contentProj}).
-The $\beta$-function coefficients to be plugged into the equations above, already accounting for the removal of the scalars other than $\rho^{(2)}$, are
+We consider it to be the one projected by the $\rho$-triplet, $\rho^{(2)}$ from Table~\ref{tab:SMProjection}, and conserve its contribution to the coefficients.
+The $b_{g_X},b_{g_{3L}}$ to be plugged into the symmetric term of the equations above, already accounting for the removal of the scalars other than $\rho^{(2)}$, are

-To summarize, the evolution process within the current construction follows as: \textit{(i)} We assume that, above $E_\text{low}$, nature is accurately described by the 331 Gauge Symmetry and match $g_{3L},g_X$ to the electric charge $e$ according to Eq.~(\ref{eq:altMatching}) and to the requirement that the $W$-mass, $Wee$- and $\gamma ee$-couplings all coincide with their numerically known values at this scale; \textit{(ii)} We initially evolve the couplings with increasing energy according to the $SU(3)_L \times U(1)_X$ RGE and with an effective representation content where every exotic particle has been integrated out through some procedure; \textit{(iii)} At a parametrically free scale $E_\text{high}$, referring now to the scale where their effects become important, we include the heavy particles into the theory, match to the model below, and start evolving the couplings according to the new RGE ansatz up to the pole.